 Petar Jovanov is an associate artist with the Australian Music Centre (AMC).
 He holds a Doctor of Creative Arts degree (DCA), and a Bachelor of Music Honours (BMus Hons.) from Western Sydney University.
 His compositional craft operates with a cross-cultural aesthetic that is strongly influenced from Macedonian folk music, and infused with 21st century contemporary music techniques.
 Jovanov’s aesthetic is further embellished through the employment of Southeast Asian sonic resonances, dissonance, eccentric figures, and convulsive rhythms resulting in a style that has ferocious excitement and a kinetic quality.
 Furthermore, his craft is exploited through multi- media elements that operate on a visual cyclic sound process, thus enriching his sonic creativity.

-In 2013 Jovanov represented Australia with his composition Strange Ways (2013) as young composer at the 31st Asian Composers League Festival which was held in Singapore.
-Also in 2013 he composed an original filmscore for the short film The Water Vessel (dir.
+In 2013 Jovanov represented Australia with his composition ‘Strange Ways’ (2013) as young composer at the 31st Asian Composers League Festival which was held in Singapore.
+Also in 2013, Petar composed an original film-score for the short film ‘The Water Vessel’ (dir.
 Iqbal Barkat, 2013).
 This film was an official selection for the 2014 Los Angeles Asian Pacific Film Festival.
 It also won an award of merit at The Indie Fest in 2013.

-The composition Yearning (2015) for violin and cello, was selected by the London music label RMN Classical for inclusion in the upcoming 2017 release titled Contemporary Collection Vol. 4.
-Jovanov’s piece One Day in Bitola (2016) for orchestra, was also selected by ABLAZE Records to be recorded in June 2017 by the Brno Philharmonic Orchestra in the Czech Republic.
+‘Yearning’ (2015) for violin and cello, was selected by the London music label RMN Classical for inclusion in the release titled “Contemporary Collection Vol. 4.”
+His composition ‘One Day in Bitola’ (2016) for orchestra was selected by ABLAZE Records and recorded in June 2017 by the Brno Philharmonic Orchestra in the Czech Republic.
 The composition will be featured on the album Orchestral Masters Volume 5 which was released in May 2018.